JianghaiSCU/R2RNet/README.md

 1. Python 3.x
 2. Pytorch == 1.9.0 (We used torch.fft.fftn(ifftn) and torch.fft.rfftn(irfftn) in our code)
 ## Dataset
-You can download the LSRW dataset from: https://pan.baidu.com/s/1UxFllrtRSh4E8ir8LdTb9w (code: wmr1) If you use our code and  dataset, please cite our paper.
+We have fixed the image naming bugs, you can download the LSRW dataset from: https://pan.baidu.com/s/1XHWQAS0ZNrnCyZ-bq7MKvA (code: wmrr)

+If you use our code and  dataset, please cite our paper.
 ## Pre-trained model
 You can download pre-trained models from：https://pan.baidu.com/s/1fYBAvzCuuzmaFmDDAlsCWA (code: wmr1), then put the pre-trained models into Decom, Denoise, Relight, respectively.